KWVR (AM)

-KWVR (1340 kHz) is an AM radio station licensed to serve Enterprise, Oregon, United States.
+KWVR (1340 AM) is a radio station licensed to serve Enterprise, Oregon, United States.
 The station, established in 1960, and its FM sister station KWVR-FM are currently owned by Wallowa Valley Radio, LLC.
 Wallowa Valley Radio, LLC, is wholly owned by family members Richard, Mary, and David Frasch.

 Programming

 KWVR broadcasts a news/talk radio format which features a mix of local and syndicated news, talk, sports, and information programming.

 Syndicated programs

 Weekday syndicated programs include talk shows hosted by Rush Limbaugh, Lars Larson, Dennis Miller, and When Radio Was, plus Coast to Coast AM hosted by George Noory.
 Notable weekend programming includes a computer advice show with Kim Komando, Moneytalk with Bob Brinker, Red Steagall's Cowboy Corner, The Cowboy Show with Ken Overcast, and The Horse Show with Rick Lamb.

 Sports programs

 Sporting events broadcast by KWVR include Oregon State University Beavers football.

 History

 The beginning

 This station began regular broadcast operations on June 1, 1960, serving Wallowa County, Oregon, with 250 watts of power on a frequency of 1340 kHz.
 The station was assigned the KWVR call sign by the Federal Communications Commission on.
 Original station owner Gene W. Wilson also served as company president, commercial manager, and general manager of KWVR.
 Through the late 1960s and into the early 1970s, the station aired a mixed format of middle of the road and country & western music.